deeztek/deeztek-docker/Linux/wordpress/README.md

 After your Wordpress site is up and running it's highly recommended you install and configure the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin in order to take advantage of the Redis container that gets deployed with this stack.
 Redis will offer substantial performance improvement for your website.

+**Wordpress Custom PHP Options**
+The script will create a /opt/Wordpress-SITENAME/wordpress.ini file which contains various PHP options such as file_uploads, memory_limit, upload_max_filesize, post_max_size, max_execution_time and max_input_time.
+By default the **upload_max_filesize** and the **post_max_size** which control the Wordpress upload file size have been set to 256M.
+Adjust as necessary to your needs.
+After making changes to that file, you must restart the Wordpress stack with **docker-compose down && docker-compose up -d**.

 **Wordpress MySQL Database Backups**

 The docker-compose.yml file includes the **wordpress_cron_SITENAME** container (where SITENAME is the site name you entered when prompted by the install script) that is based on the **mcuadros/ofelia:latest** image which by default runs every 5 minutes for various Wordpress related scheduled jobs.
 Additionally, it can be used to schedule database backups of the Wordpress MySQL database.
 The docker-compose.yml file also has configuration to optionally connect to a existing NFS or CIFS/SMB share using the db_backups docker volume.